lasellers/csv-uploader/README.md

 A demo of a CSV file uploader.

-For a video demonstration see: https://www.youtube.com/watch?v=5emGcn0Cxgc&feature=youtu.be
+For a video demonstration, see (React): https://www.youtube.com/watch?v=5emGcn0Cxgc&feature=youtu.be